Amazon Kindle: Kindle applications for reading on other devices

 Amazon released the Kindle for PC application in late 2009, available for Microsoft Windows systems.
 This application allows ebooks from Amazon's store or personal ebooks to be read on a personal computer, with no Kindle device required.
 Amazon released a Kindle for Mac app for Apple Macintosh & OS X systems in early 2010.
 In June 2010, Amazon released the Amazon Kindle for Android.
 Soon after the Android release, versions for the Apple iOS (iPhone and iPad) and BlackBerry OS phones were available.
 In January 2011, Amazon released Kindle for Windows Phone.
 In July 2011, Kindle for HP TouchPad (running webOS) was released in the U.S. as a beta version.
 In August 2011, Amazon released an HTML5-based webapp for supported web browsers called Kindle Cloud Reader.
 In 2013, Amazon has expressed no interest in releasing a separate Kindle application for Linux systems; the Cloud Reader can be used on supported browsers in Linux.

+It is also possible to use Kindle via the Web.

-On April 17, 2014, Samsung announced it would discontinue its own e-book store effective July 1, 2014 and it partnered with Amazon to create the Kindle for Samsung app optimized for display on Samsung Galaxy devices.
+On April 17, 2014, Samsung announced it would discontinue its own e-book store effective July 1, 2014, and it partnered with Amazon to create the Kindle for Samsung app optimized for display on Samsung Galaxy devices.
 The app uses Amazon's e-book store and it includes a monthly limited selection of free e-books.

 In June 2016, Amazon released the Page Flip feature to its Kindle applications that debuted on its e-readers a few years previously.
 This feature allows the user to flip through nine thumbnails of page images at a time.

 Kindle Direct Publishing

 Concurrently with the release of the first Kindle device, Amazon launched Kindle Direct Publishing, used by authors and publishers to independently publish their books directly to Kindle and Kindle Apps worldwide.
 Authors can upload documents in several formats for delivery via Whispernet and charge between $0.99 and $200.00 per download.

-In a December 5, 2009 interview with The New York Times, Amazon CEO Jeff Bezos revealed that Amazon keeps 65% of the revenue from all e-book sales for the Kindle; the remaining 35% is split between the book author and publisher.
+In a December 5, 2009, interview with The New York Times, Amazon CEO Jeff Bezos revealed that Amazon keeps 65% of the revenue from all e-book sales for the Kindle; the remaining 35% is split between the book author and publisher.
 After numerous commentators observed that Apple's popular App Store offers 70% of royalties to the publisher, Amazon began a program that offers 70% royalties to Kindle publishers who agree to certain conditions.
 Some of these conditions, such as the inability to opt out of the lendability feature, have caused some controversy.